This is the official "Guidebook" for BSA Troop 72 of Chippewa Falls,

 decision-making body of the troop.
 It is run by the

 ASPL and the Patrol Leader for each patrol.

 (The Scribe is a non-voting member of the PLC.)

-The PLC typically meets before or after meetings, and during a
+The PLC typically meets before or after or during meetings,

 activities for meetings and campouts.